florianhartig/DHARMa/DHARMa/README.md

 # Acknowledgements

-Thanks to comments / suggestions from

-Jochen Fründ
-Tomer J. Czaczkes
-Luis Cayuela Delgado
+A question by Catalina Gutiérrez Chacón provided me with the motivation write the first version of DHARMa.
+Thanks to Jochen Fründ, Tomer J. Czaczkes and Luis Cayuela Delgado for useful suggestions to improve the software.